WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * MS - Prepared powerpoint for CW21 Project design session.
 * GA - Mentoring meeting.
+* engage@turing students - met with them to go through Github and have been practicing PR review with them.

 #### Who helped you this week?

 * HM - Super organised with IG things.
-* engage@turing students - met with them to go through Github and have been practicing PR review with them.
+* ME - Co-working for paper writing.

 #### What did you achieve?